CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.3.3 Fileserver.md

 ### 2 5 Unstructured data management

 If the storage structure is not specified or the employees do not stick to it, data can be stored in a confusing and uncoordinated manner on the file server.
 This leads to various problems, such as space wastage due to redundancy, unauthorized access when z.
-For example, files may be located in directories or file systems that are made accessible to third parties or that are not consistent versions.
+For example, files reside in directories or file systems that are made accessible to third parties, or that are not consistent versions.

 ### 2 6 Unsuitable installation of the file server